Find answers to common retirement account questions.

 Documentation for Purchase of a Principal Residence

-> Provide a copy of the binding contractual agreement (including addendums, if any) to build a home or a purchase agreement that is signed and dated by both parties (buyer and seller).
+> A copy of the binding contractual agreement (including addendums, if any) to build a home or a purchase agreement that is signed and dated by both parties (buyer and seller).
 These agreements must include the address of the property, the total purchase price, and a future closing/settlement date not to exceed 90 days from the request date.

 > Purchase of Land (for purposes of building a primary residence): A current bill of sale, contract or deed indicating a future closing/settlement date, must be signed by buyer and seller, dated and include address of property.